NF725-C35 - Motherboard MSI - Free user manual and instructions

 6 mounting holes

-If you need to purchase accessories and request the part numbers, you could search the product web page and find details on our web address below http://www.msi.com/index.php
+If you need to purchase accessories and request the part numbers, you can search the product web page and find details on our website at http://www.msi.com/index.php

 SCREW HOLES

-The side has to toward the rear, the position for the I/O shield of the chassis.
+The side has to face toward the rear, the position for the I/O shield of the chassis.

 Screw holes